heptarch/heptarch.github.io/projects.md

 So, let's agree that this approach is due for a revival.
 How do we manufacture a monopoly, or conjure up a steady money supply?
 We can't.
-Sprawling, shiny facilities for $n$ assorted labs, with robust interchange between them?
+Maybe sprawling, shiny facilities for $n$ miscellaneous labs, with robust interchange between them?
 Nope.
+Fine, I'll settle for top-notch